telerik/ajax-docs/controls/treeview/application-scenarios/checkboxes/uncheck-parent-nodes-when-a-child-node-is-unchecked.md

 ##

 To uncheck parent Nodes when any child Node has been unchecked, traverse from the child Node upward toward the root Node, unchecking Nodes as you go.
 The example below extracts the current Node (the child Node) and if it is unchecked, walks back through the Node hierarchy moving from parent to parent.
-Also node the condition of the **while()** loop.
+Also note the condition of the **while()** loop.
 The condition checks that the parent has a **set_checked** function.
 If **set_checked** is undefined, we are at the root Node (the treeview itself does not have a **set_checked** function).

 ````JavaScript
 function clientNodeChecked(sender, eventArgs) {